Getting Started Tutorial with Redis Enterprise Software using Docker on macOS

 Connecting Using redis-cli

 redis-cli is a simple command-line tool to interact with redis database.

 Use “docker exec” to switch your context into the Redis Enterprise Software container

 $ docker exec -it rp bash

 Run redis-cli, located in the /opt/redislabs/bin directory, to connect to port 12000 and store and retrieve a key in database1

 $ sudo /opt/redislabs/bin/redis-cli -p 12000 127.0.0.1:16653> set key1 123 OK 127.0.0.1:16653> get key1 "123"

 Connecting Using “Hello World” Application in Python

-A simple python application running in the host machine can also connect to the database1.
+A simple python application running on the host machine, not the container, can also connect to database1.

 In the command-line Terminal, create a new file called “redis_test.py”